Ocular Migraines & Visual Migraines: What's the Difference?

 Migraine headaches have a genetic basis, and some studies say that up to 70 percent of people who suffer from the disorder have a family history of migraine headaches.

 According to the World Health Organisation, migraine headaches appear to be triggered by activation of a mechanism deep in the brain, which releases inflammatory substances around nerves and blood vessels in the head and brain.

 Imaging studies have revealed changes in blood flow to the brain during ocular migraines and migraine auras, why this happens and what brings about the spontaneous resolution of ocular migraines and visual migraines remain unknown.

 Common migraine "triggers" that can cause an attack (including ocular and visual migraines) include: certain foods, such as aged cheeses; caffeinated drinks; red wine; smoked meats and chocolate.
 Food additives, such as monosodium glutamate (MSG), and artificial sweeteners also can trigger migraines in some people.

 As already noted, visual disturbances caused by ocular migraines and visual migraines typically disappear within an hour or less without treatment.

-If you experience visual disturbances that are accompanied by a migraine headache, see your family physician or a neurologist for evaluation of your migraine episodes.
+If you experience visual disturbances that are accompanied by a migraine headache, see your GP or a neurologist for evaluation of your migraine episodes.

 Your doctor can advise you on the latest medicines for treating migraines, including medicines designed to prevent future attacks.